hudson-and-thames/mlfinlab/docs/source/implementations/statistical_arbitrage.rst

 Filtering
 =========

-There are multiple ways to filter the data.
+There are multiple ways to filter the initial data.
 For a pairs trading example, the number of pairs grows quadratically with :math:`n`.
-The number of total pairs is
+The number of total pairs is:

 .. math::
     \frac{n(n-1)}{2}